Department of Psychology at Illinois State University

 All who knew her and were touched by her life will miss Marge.
 Memorials may be made in her honor to the Department of Psychology, School Psychology Program, c/o Illinois State University Foundation, Campus Box 8000, Normal, IL 61790-8000.

-Leonard Schmaltz, professor of psychology for 26 years, died October 30, 2000 at age 59, surrounded by his family.
+Leonard Schmaltz, professor of psychology for 26 years, died October 30, 2000 surrounded by his family.
 Len was known for many accomplishments both within the department and Illinois State University.
 Among them was his scholarship, his unsurpassed teaching skills, his broad perspective on diverse issues, and his unprecedented 11 years as president of the Academic Senate at Illinois State.

 Certainly Len’s greatest love and commitment was teaching, and perhaps his greatest notoriety was accorded him by his students who affectionately dubbed him “Captain Lenny.”
 Year after year, Len’s reputation was passed down and students regularly oversubscribed his General Psychology classes.
 He taught with characteristic flair until the day before his hospitalization.